Go Back

 Cuisine: American, Mediterranean, Vegan, Vegetarian

-Keyword: Nettle Pesto
+Keyword: Nettle Pesto, pesto

-Servings: 1 large batch (1 ¼ c pesto)
+Servings: 1 large batch (1 ¼ cup pesto)

 Ingredients

-• 4.80 oz Fresh nettle leaves about 6 packed cups ((seems like a lot but it shrinks down!))
+• 4.80 oz Fresh nettle leaves about 6 packed cups (seems like a lot but it shrinks down)

 • ½ tsp Salt

-• 2 Tbsp + 1 tsp Nutritional Yeast
+• 2 Tbsp Nutritional yeast

 • ¾ cup Walnuts

-• 2 cloves Garlic
+• 3 cloves Garlic

 • 2 tsp Lemon Juice